Adiiks/microservices-school/README.md

 - creating new faculty
 - checking if faculty with particular id exists
+- getting list of faculties based on passed list of ids
 ## Docker Compose

 Docker compose file for running services.
 Currently only contains Configserver, Eureka server, MySQL and Keycloak.